aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-1/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Configurable Font Sources**
-Aspose.Cells for .NET has exposed a number of classes to provide the support for configurable font sources for rendering spreadsheets.
+Aspose.Cells for .NET has exposed a number of classes to provide support for configurable font sources for rendering spreadsheets.
 Here is the list of classes which have been added with Aspose.Cells for .NET 8.9.1.

 1. FontConfigs class specifies the font settings.
 1. FontSourceBase class is an abstract base class for the classes that allow the user to specify various font sources.
-1. FileFontSource class represents the single TrueType font file stored in the file system.
+1. FileFontSource class represents a single TrueType font file stored in the file system.
 1. FolderFontSource class represents the folder that contains TrueType font files.
-1. MemoryFontSource class represents the single TrueType font file stored in memory.
+1. MemoryFontSource class represents a single TrueType font file stored in memory.
 1. FontSourceType enumeration specifies the type of a font source.

-With above mentioned changes in place, the Aspose.Cells for .NET allows to set the fonts as detailed below.
+With the above‑mentioned changes in place, Aspose.Cells for .NET allows you to set the fonts as detailed below.

-1. Set one custom font folder while using FontConfigs.SetFontFolder method.
+1. Set one custom font folder while using the FontConfigs.SetFontFolder method.
-1. Set multiple custom font folder while using FontConfigs.SetFontFolders method.
+1. Set multiple custom font folders while using the FontConfigs.SetFontFolders method.
-1. Set font sources from a custom font folder, a single font file or font data from an array of bytes while using FontConfigs.SetFontSources method.
+1. Set font sources from a custom font folder, a single font file, or font data from an array of bytes while using the FontConfigs.SetFontSources method.

-Here is simple usage scenario of aforementioned methods.
+Here is a simple usage scenario of the aforementioned methods.

 **C#**